SUSTAINABLE POLYMER AND COLLOID CHEMICAL ENGINEERING

 The new Manufacturing Research Hub in Sustainable Engineering Plastics (SEP) will be led by Professor of Polymer Processes, Ton Peijs, at WMG, and has Professor of Polymer and Colloid Chemical Engineering, Stefan Bon, at the Department of Chemistry as one of the co-investigators.

-Phase change materials, also known as PCMs, can capture, store, and release energy when they undergo a phase transition.
-One class of PCMs with relatively high latent energy storage capabilities are alkane-based waxes.
-These store energy upon melting and will release it again when they solidify through crystallization.
-To make use of this so-called latent heat is helpful for many applications, and indeed can be found, for example, in building insulation and temperature regulation materials.
-If, however, we would like to use this concept in a temperature-regulating fluid, we need to disperse the PCMs into a liquid, such as water, that in itself has a high heat capacity and thus the ability to store energy.
+Phase change materials, or PCMs, can capture, store, and release energy during a phase transition.
+If we would like to use this concept in a temperature-regulating fluid, we need to disperse the PCMs into a liquid, such as water, that in itself has a high heat capacity and thus the ability to store energy.

 Water-based pressure sensitive adhesives (PSAs) are typically made by emulsion polymerization using a low glass transition temperature base monomer, such as n-butyl acrylate or 2-ethyl hexylacrylate, together with a range of functional comonomers.
 Typically these include a high glass transition temperature comonomer, such as styrene or methyl methacrylate and monomers that can promote wetting and undergo secondary interactions such as (meth)acrylic acid.

 Labels are big business.
-A typical label has multiple layers: a topcoat for protection, the face stock, which contains the message in the form of text and/or images, a pressure-sensitive adhesive, and a release liner, which often has a release coating.
-The release liner and coating are only there to protect the label from sticking to things you do not wish it would stick to.
-You remove the liner when you wish to apply the label onto your substrate of choice, for example, a bottle containing a drink.
+A typical label has multiple layers: a topcoat for protection, the face stock, which contains the message in text and/or images, a pressure-sensitive adhesive, and a release liner, which often has a release coating.

 A fresh lick of paint breathes new life into a tired looking place.
 Ever wondered how a thin layer of paint is so effective in hiding what lies underneath from vision?
 Beside colour pigments, and a binder that makes it stick, paints contain microscopic particles that are great at scattering light and turning that thin layer of paint opaque.
 The golden standard for these opacifiers is small titanium dioxide particles, of dimensions considerably smaller than one micron.
 Their use is not without controversy, as they pose a significant environmental burden, with a substantial carbon footprint and a questionable impact on human health.
 Ideally, though, titanium dioxide should be replaced, but the list of safe, high refractive materials is very limited.
 Here we provide a potential solution.